The Legal Difference Between a Fitness Contractor and an Employee

 Independent contractors or employees?
 How do you know who to hire?

 One thing that’s very important to mention in the discussion of the difference between an independent contractor and an employee has to do with jurisdiction.
-We recommend that before making any classification of independent contractor or employee, first consult with a lawyer to understand whether, in your jurisdiction, the people working for you are allowed to, in fact, be independent contractors or employees.
+We recommend that, before making any classification of independent contractor or employee, you first consult with a lawyer.
+They can help you understand whether, in your jurisdiction, the people working for you are allowed to be independent contractors or employees.

 When it comes to an employee, the benefit is that you can control the way the services are provided.
 You can control the scheduling, and you can control all the different elements of the way the services are performed.
 You can tell them where to be, when to be, where to sit, how to sit, and what to do.